gituser-rk/ESP32-LED-Matrix-SPI-MQTT/README.md

 ![Pic3](pics/IMG_9765.JPG)
 ESP32 DevKitV1 removed for programming (it is only fixed by the MicroUSB connector):
 ![Pic4](pics/IMG_9764.JPG)
-Acrylic glass is 5x14.8cm and glued to the front case part.
+Acrylic glass is 5x14.8cm and glued (with superglue) to the front case part.
 The display unit is fixed with TESA to the glass.
 Cutout from front case is 4x14cm.
 ![Pic5](pics/IMG_9745.JPG)
 ![Pic6](pics/IMG_9746.JPG)
 ![Pic7](pics/IMG_9747.JPG)